Formatting your fields

 Check out this doc to see all of the other properties you can customize for dimensions, and this one for all of the other properties you can customize for your metrics.

-Rounding your metrics is easy to do using the round
+Rounding your metrics is easy to do using the format

 property in your YAML file.